-Figure 3-2.
-Southwest Research Institute Decal

-Southwest Research Institute Decal (located inside the generator, next to the generator's data decal) http://www.swri.org/4org/d01/fire/listlab/listprod/director.htm
+Figure 3.2 - Southwest Research Institute Decal (located inside the generator, next to the generator's data decal)

-Based on this testing and the requirements of NFPA 37, Sec 4.1.4, the guidelines for installation of the generators listed above are changed to 18 in (457 mm) from any point of the generator enclosure to a stationary wall, building or structure.
-The required distance for maintenance and airflow clearance, the area above the generator should be at least 5 ft (1.52 m) with a minimum of 3 ft (.91 m) at the front and ends of the enclosure.
-This would include trees, shrubs and bushes.
-Vegetation not in compliance with these clearance parameters could obstruct air flow.
-In addition, exhaust fumes from the generator could inhibit plant growth.
-See Figure 3.1 and the installation drawing within the owner's manual for details.
+Based on this testing and the requirements of NFPA 37, Sec 4.1.4, the guidelines for installation of the generators listed above are changed to 18 inches (457mm) from the back side of the generator to a stationary wall or building.
+For adequate maintenance and airflow clearance, the area above the generator should be at least 4 feet with a minimum of 3 feet at the front and ends of the enclosure.
+This would include trees, shrubs and vegetation that could obstruct airflow.
+See the diagram on the reverse of this page and the installation drawing within the owner's manual for details.